Invisalign IPR (Stripping): A Guide for Patients in New York

 Is IPR Painful?

 No, the procedure is generally painless.
 Tooth enamel has no nerves.
-You might feel a vibration or pressure sensation, but not pain.
-For the most sensitive patients, a topical anesthetic can be applied for total comfort.
+You might feel a vibration or a pressure sensation during the process, but not pain.
+For the most sensitive patients, a topical anesthetic gel can be applied for total comfort.

 Does It Damage Teeth?

-When performed by a trained professional, IPR is a safe procedure.
-The amount of enamel removed is minuscule and does not weaken the tooth or increase the risk of cavities, provided you maintain good oral hygiene.
+When performed by a trained professional, IPR is a very safe procedure.
+The amount of enamel removed is minuscule—often less than what might be worn away naturally over many years—and does not weaken the tooth.
+In fact, by creating better contact points, it can even make teeth easier to clean, thereby reducing the risk of cavities, provided you maintain good oral hygiene.

 Is IPR Always Needed with Invisalign?